irenealgi/irenealegre.com/case-studies/3d-configurator.md

 [Jali: making a dresser your own](https://www.jali.co.uk/designer?id=A008)

 Very detailed customisation settings, including how the item fits in your house (e.g. plain wall vs. a corner or an alcove).
-Can also customise Finish, Size (numerical input), Style (e.g. tops, skirting, doors (incl. panelling, handles and hinges).
+Can also customise finish, size (numerical input), style (e.g. tops, skirting, doors (incl. panelling, handles and hinges).
 Can also display or hide doors.
-The tool comes with three modes: Zoom, Pan and Rotate.
+The tool comes with three modes: zoom, pan and rotate.
 Configuration can be saved.
 Pricing updates depending on choices.

 [Normann-Copenhagen: simple and solid customisation of your furniture](https://www.normann-copenhagen.com/en/Customize/FormChairFullUpholstery)